 This confirmed Kelly’s findings that the hydrogen fire ball dissipated quickly, providing less damage to the structure in every case versus the JP-1 test.
 The lightning test was inconclusive due to the container being obliterated in each case.
-The end result: hydrogen is safer than aviation fuel for aerospace applications involving an incendiary round penetrating the fuel tank. if you want more info on hydrogen safety in aerospace applications, NASA has loads of documentation on the history on-line, you can also check out Daniel Brewer’s book “Hydrogen Aircraft Technology.”
+The end result: hydrogen is safer than aviation fuel for aerospace applications involving an incendiary round penetrating the fuel tank. if you want more info on hydrogen safety in aerospace applications, NASA has loads of documentation of the history on-line, you can also check out Daniel Brewer’s book “Hydrogen Aircraft Technology.”

 Very similar to the aerospace studies, when a hydrogen storage tank ruptures and the leak ignites, a hydrogen flame burns out, and up and away from the structure, very quickly.
-One number that I remember from an introductory hydrogen technology class is that hydrogen diffuses away at 40 miles/hour.
+One number that I remember from an introductory hydrogen technology class is that hydrogen diffuses away at 20 miles/hour.
 Hydrogen literally is so fast that it has escape velocity and will eventually dissipate into space and the upper atmosphere.
 This is one of the inherent safety features of hydrogen — it doesn’t stick around long outside of a container.
-So as long as you don’t capture hydrogen beneath a structure where it can accumulate in dangerous quantities, you’re fine.
+So as long as you don’t capture hydrogen beneath a structure where it can accumulate in dangerous quantities, you’re probably fine.
 Sadly, this excludes most research labs and garages where hydrogen sensors and ventilation must be carefully considered.
 Thankfully hydrogen is relatively easy to sense due to it’s high chemical activity.

 So how dangerous is hydrogen fuel?
-In many situations where a vehicle is located outdoors, hydrogen is safer than conventional liquid fuels or natural gas.
+In many situations where a vehicle is located outdoors hydrogen is safer than conventional liquid fuels or natural gas.
 This in no way implies that hydrogen is not dangerous — there are many situations where hydrogen, like any other fuel, can cause an accident.
 As one life-long hydrogen expert said to me once, “Hydrogen is no better, nor worse, than any other fuel.
 You just have to know the rules for working with hydrogen.”
 Hence our work and mission.

 If you’re thinking about doing a hydrogen experiment at home, best to use caution.
-Hydrogen, indeed, has the highest flammability range and lowest required ignition energy of any fuel (4%-80% H2 by volume is flammable with air and a grain of sand caught in a jet has enough kinetic energy to ignite a flow).
+Hydrogen, indeed, has the highest flammability range and lowest required ignition energy of any fuel (4%-80% H2 by volume is flammable with air and a grain of sand caught in an escaping gas jet has enough kinetic energy to ignite a flow).
 The H2tools.org website has a wealth of information, including accident history to help guide you.
 Even the pros get caught in tough spots from time to time.
 Read about our near-miss hydrogen leak event sometime to get a feel for how very un-expected situations in complex systems can lead to risky situations.
 Regardless, with careful engineering, hydrogen fueled cars have a bright and safe future.

 One of the promising undergraduate students within the lab I worked in at Wisconsin was machining a part one day on a mill.
 He passed on the unsupervised lab-specific machine shop for risk of safety and was in the established student shop in the College — a fancy facade of a facility with a carefully organized tool closet and a windowed observation office where the head machinist, a disliked authoritarian of a person with decades of experience, could watch the shop.
 The student was very sharp, but left the chuck key in the mill head and turned it on.
 The key spun around, flew out, and took with it two of his fingers.
 As he’s holding his bloodied hand the head of the shop comes running out and begins yelling at him, “why did you do that!!”
 This would surely be a mark on his safety record.
 The student, in shock, ran away to the hallway outside where other students applied paper towels to his hand and helped him to the hospital.